-South Korea Begins Locking Down City With Coronavirus Outbreak
+South Korea Coronavirus Cases Surge to 204

 In the capital, Seoul, officials banned major downtown rallies and shut down a big park to avoid mass public gatherings where the virus could spread.
 Workers in protective gear also sprayed disinfectant in the city’s subway.

-Health authorities reported 52 new cases of the illness, raising South Korea’s total to 156, most of them since Wednesday.
-The spike, especially in and around Daegu city, has raised fears the outbreak is getting out of control in the country.
+Most of the new cases have been reported since Wednesday.
+The spike, especially in and around Daegu city, has raised fears the outbreak is overwhelming the region’s medical system.
+Many of the cases have been linked to a church in the city.

 And the first two cases were confirmed in South Korea’s 600,000-member military, a navy sailor and an army officer who had both reportedly visited Daegu recently.